AmadeusQQ/behavioral-cloning/README.md

 Drive a car using deep learning

 # design-solution
 Design a solution that minimizes data used and model complexity.
-Use the scientific method to conduct experiments and test whether the result confirms or rejects the hypothesis.
+Use the scientific method to conduct experiments.
+Confirm or reject hypotheses based on measured results.
 Take into account hardware constraints.

 Software
 - Operating system: Ubuntu 16.04

 Hardware
+- Laptop purchase year: 2010
 - Central processing unit: Intel Core 2 Duo 2.66 GHz
 - Random access memory: 4 GB

 # get-data
-Record data that results in a uniform distribution of angles.
+Record data to get a uniform distribution of angles.
 Drive clockwise and anti-clockwise to reduce turn bias.
-Record data when about to hit a kerb, so that the car can recover when it drifts from the center.
+Record data when about to go off road, so that the car knows how to drive back to the center.

 Simulator
+- Screen resolution: 640 x 480
+- Graphics quality: Fastest
 - Frames per second: 10
 - Input: Mouse